SreeHarshaKuragayala/Smart-Tool-Holder-DAQ-System-PCB-Design-using-KiCad/README.md

 ## Repository Scope

 This repository contains **PCB design portfolio material only**.
-No firmware, confidential data, or proprietary system implementation is included.
+No firmware, proprietary logic, or confidential industrial data is included.

 ---